 The gut houses millions of neurons that are in constant communication with the brain but are independent in their own functions.
 Along with these neurons, the gut is home to a diverse and complex population of bacteria that contribute to a wide range of functions, such as breaking down food, absorbing nutrients, and producing certain vitamins.
 The vast network of neurons and the significance of the gut microbiome can both be affected by stress and stress hormones.

-Even beyond diseases and disorders, stress is known to alter gut motility, resulting in either diarrhea or constipation.
-Stress may also weaken intestinal barriers, which can result in food particles and bacteria freely entering the bloodstream and triggering an immune response, leading to gastrointestinal issues.
-You may also be more susceptible to gas, bloating, and general bowel discomfort.
+Stress is believed to alter gut motility, resulting in either diarrhea or occasional constipation.
+Stress may also weaken intestinal barriers, which can result in food particles and bacteria freely entering the bloodstream and triggering an immune response, leading to gastrointestinal concerns.
+You may also be more susceptible to occasional gas, bloating, and general bowel discomfort.

 Coping with Stress